Updated for 2023

 When you travel abroad on a volunteer conservation program – to the rainforests of Costa Rica, to the savannas of Africa, or the jungles of India and Malaysia – you’ll work with a team of researchers who are monitoring current big cat populations.
 You can help them as they develop solutions to save habitats by educating communities, eradicating poaching, and enforcing sustainable practices.
 You’ll learn how to track animals in the wild, using sophisticated monitoring equipment and cameras, and identifying different species by their prints and spoor.

 If you’re eager to learn more about big cat conservation, keep reading!
 Select a big cat or a destination, like volunteering at a South African National Park, that interests you and help save a species.
-Additionally, be sure to volunteer with a reputable organization, such as Projects Abroad, a volunteer abroad organization that’s been around since 1992 and is known for trusted programs that make a real impact.
+Additionally, be sure to volunteer with a reputable organization, such as GoEco or Projects Abroad, volunteer abroad organizations that’s been around for more than 15 years, and are known for trusted programs that make a real impact.

 Now that we’ve covered all that, let’s dive into some programs.